nawforce/apex-parser/README.md

 There are two builds of the parser available, a NPM module for use with Node and a Maven package for use on JVMs.

-These builds just contains the Parser & Lexer and provides no further support for analysing the generated parse trees beyond what is provided by ANTLR4.
+These builds just contain the Parser & Lexer and provides no further support for analysing the generated parse trees beyond what is provided by ANTLR4.

 As Apex & SOQL/SOQL are case-insenstive languages you need to use the provided CaseInsensitiveInputStream for the parser to function correctly.
-When parsing Apex, inline SOQL/SOSL is automtaically parsed, but you may also parse SOQL/SOQL directly.
+When parsing Apex, inline SOQL/SOSL is automtaically parsed, but you can also parse SOQL/SOQL directly.
 You can find some minimal examples in the test classes.

 ### Example
 To parse a class file (NPM version):